EDUCBA Logo

 Relevance and Uses

-Price weighted index straightforward way to calculate an index price.
-You just simply add all the stock prices and divide it by the number of shares and you are done.
-But in the Price-weighted index method, stocks that have a higher price will have more influence on the price of the index.
-The index price will be biased towards heavy stocks and its price will be close to those stocks.
-So big changes in small prices will not move the index much which will give us misleading information.
+Price weighted index is a straightforward way to calculate an index price.
+You just simply add all the stock prices and divide it by the number of shares, and you are done.
+But in the Price-weighted index method, stocks with a higher price will have more influence on the index’s price.
+The index price will be biased towards heavy stocks, and its price will be close to those stocks.
+So big changes in small prices will not move the index much, giving us misleading information.

-Similarly, when a company goes for a stock split or spin-off, this method will not be as simple as it seems and it needs adjustments.
-This can become very messy if we have a large number of stocks in the index and we need a lot of adjustments.
+Similarly, when a company goes for a stock split or spin-off, this method will not be as simple as it seems and needs adjustments.
+This can become very messy if we have many stocks in the index and need a lot of adjustments.

-The fact that the experts in the finance industry and financial institutions choose the S&P 500 as a benchmark instead of the Dow Jones which is a price-weighted index shows that they do not have much confidence in the price-weighted method.
-This method although is simple and easy to understand, it does not have much practical relevance due to its limitations.
+The fact that the experts in the finance industry and financial institutions choose the S&P 500 as a benchmark instead of the Dow Jones, which is a price-weighted index, shows that they do not have much confidence in the price-weighted method.
+Although simple and easy to understand, this method does not have much practical relevance due to its limitations.

 Price Index Formula Calculator